thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 that become the primitives of the next layer closer to the target domain.
 Syntactic sugar gets in the way due to a lack of orthogonality.

-Emergent behaviors and leaky abstractions are due to ???
+Emergent behaviors and leaky abstractions are due to essential complexity being abstracted -->
--->

 <!--